samz905/wrrk-project/LEAD_REVIEW_CHECKLIST.md

 #### 2. Stand-Up Meeting (15 min)

 **Format:**
-- Dev 2 (Frontend): What did you do?
+- Dev 1 (Canvas & UX): What did you do?
 What are you doing?
 Blockers?
+- Dev 2 (Nodes & Config): What did you do?
+What are you doing?
+Blockers?
-- Dev 3 (Backend): What did you do?
+- Dev 3 (Execution Engine): What did you do?
+What are you doing?
+Blockers?
+- Dev 4 (Monitoring): What did you do?
 What are you doing?
 Blockers?
 - You: Share your focus for today

 **Take Notes:**